 Gum disease is more common than you might think.
-Whenever the gums are sore or infected, it’s likely that the culprit is gum disease.
-You will usually soon know if you have gum disease as there are some signs that are pretty obvious.
+Whenever the gums are sore or infected, it’s likely the culprit is gum disease.
+The signs you may have gum disease are often quite obvious.

 Poor oral health can lead to gum disease.
 Basically, gum disease occurs once sticky plaque has started to build up on your teeth.
 Plaque contains bacteria and forms after you eat and drink.